pagkly/Zed/Investopedia3/Widely Held Fixed Investment Trust (WHFIT) Definition.md

 ## Understanding Widely Held Fixed Investment Trusts

-Widely held fixed investment trusts must have at least one third-party interest holder, or [middleman](https://www.investopedia.com/terms/m/middleman.asp).
-Otherwise, they function the same way as any other unit investment trust offering shares in a [fixed portfolio](https://www.investopedia.com/terms/d/defined-portfolio.asp) of assets to prospective investors.
+Widely held fixed investment trusts must have at least one third-party interest holder, or [[middleman]](https://www.investopedia.com/terms/m/middleman.asp).
+Otherwise, they function the same way as any other unit investment trust offering shares in a [[fixed portfolio]](https://www.investopedia.com/terms/d/defined-portfolio.asp) of assets to prospective investors.
 Because the investors who fund the initial purchase of the assets in the portfolio typically participate as trust interest holders, widely held fixed investment trusts fall under the category of grantor’s trusts.

-Trust interest holders receive [dividend](https://www.investopedia.com/terms/d/dividend.asp) or [interest](https://www.investopedia.com/terms/i/interest.asp) payments derived from the underlying assets in the portfolio based upon the proportion of shares they hold.
+Trust interest holders receive [[dividend]](https://www.investopedia.com/terms/d/dividend.asp) or [[interest]](https://www.investopedia.com/terms/i/interest.asp) payments derived from the underlying assets in the portfolio based upon the proportion of shares they hold.
 The presence of middlemen in the trust means investors may hold either direct interest in the trust or indirect interest if a middleman such as a broker holds the shares in another investor’s name.

 WHFITs are classified as pass-through investments for income tax purposes.
 The parties involved in the creation and maintenance of a WHFIT include: